Anteproperispomenon/metamorTHysis/docs/parsing.md

 `!` is used to change one of the state values.
 See [States](#states) for more information.

-##### Follow Patterns
+##### Follow Markers

+A follow marker is a special marker that allows the parser to check the upcoming phoneme.
+Patterns that end with a follow marker are thus called "follow patterns".

-Follow patterns were initially created for the [output specification](output.md), so you can read more about them [there](output.md#followed-by-patterns).
+Follow patterns were initially created for the [output specification](output.md), so you can read more about them [there](output.md#followed-by-patterns]).

-Basically, a follow pattern succeeds if the *following phoneme* to be parsed matches a certain condition. e.g. the following phoneme have a certain trait or aspect, or maybe is one of several specified phonemes.
+Basically, a pattern with a follow marker succeeds if the *following phoneme* to be parsed matches a certain condition. e.g. the following phoneme have a certain trait or aspect, or maybe is one of several specified phonemes.

-Follow patterns can only go at the *end* of a full pattern, and are indicated by a `>` character followed by the condition.
+Follow markers can only go at the *end* of a full pattern, and are indicated by a `>` character followed by the condition.
 For a single phoneme, trait, or aspect, the condition is just the name of that phoneme/trait/aspect, e.g.
 `>velar` or `>a`.
 For value-traits and aspects, you can also specify which